-(9) Changes in Use of Money & Property is due to changes in interest earnings.
-(10) This function is compared of Fordered and Otate provide and existence on the second exist.
+(10) Changes in Use of Money & Property is due to changes in interest earnings.

-(10) This funding is comprised of Federal and State grants and reimbursements, matching funds and State-distributed revenues.
+This funding is comprised of Federal and State grants and reimbursements, matching funds and State-distributed revenues.
 The overall changes are due to changes in caseload and additional revenues from the State for the 2011 Realignment of various public safety, social services, and health programs.